scala-android/sbt-android/README.md

   * IntelliJ 14 now includes native support for importing projects from `android-sdk-plugin`.
 The process generally works well, however there are still several caveats:
-    * Android configurations are not properly loaded until JetBrains/sbt-structure#26 has released
+    * Android configurations will not load properly until `Scala plugin 1.5.4` is released
     * The `idea-sbt-plugin` is still required to actually perform the build
     * `classDirectory in Compile` is not automatically included as a library, as a result apklib classes will not resolve unless it is added manually